MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/command-line.md

 ## Example

-On the Build tab of a build definition, add these tasks:
+On the Build tab of a build pipeline, add these tasks:

 <table>
    <tr>